LaunchCodeEducation/web-fundamentals/README.md

 ### Curriculum

-The curriculum for this course is built around an online class on Udacity (a learning site similar to codecademy) called [CS253: Web Development][udacity-course].
+The curriculum for this course centers primarily around an online class on Udacity--a learning site similar to Codecademy--called [CS253: Web Development][udacity-course].
 We will also provide links to additional supplementary resources where appropriate.

 [udacity-course]: https://www.udacity.com/course/web-development--cs253